scottdarby/whitestone_contest/README.md

 ## Description

 A generative webGL animation built with THREE.js which builds structures with sound.
-Feel free to pan and zoom around the scene.
+You can rotate the camera by clicking and dragging with the mouse and zoom in with the mouse wheel.

 ## Concept

 The audio input spectrum controls the shape of the generated geometry.
 The geometry produced is inspired by the way nature builds structures.
 The animation demonstrates how a simple set of parameters can create complexity.

-Although the app will react to any input sound, I tried to reflect the feel of Mike Gao's track through choice of colour and movement speed.
+To me Mike Gao's track is colourful and psychedelic and I tried to reflect this with my visualiser.

 ## Live Example
 https://scottdarby.github.io/whitestone_contest/